 About Me

-My interests in enhancing pedagogical practices with technology were enabled through the leading of a district team in using social media and web 2.0 tools for leadership development and cofounding a twitter based professional book club (edbookclub.com).
+My interests in enhancing pedagogical practices with technology were enabled through the leading of a district team in using social media and web 2.0 tools for leadership development and co-founding a twitter based professional book club (edbookclub.com).
 I have been an instructor at the University of Windsor’s Computers in the Classroom course and presented Assessment & Evaluation techniques and strategies on several different opportunities to B.Ed. students.
+My drive for self-directed learning has led to me becoming a Google Educator as well as an Apple Teacher.

-I am currently involved with Un’Plugd along side an enthusiastic team of educators focussed on planning “off-the-grid”events which bring together educators from across the globe to collaborate, share stories & co-author What Matters Most in Education.
+One of my richest professional development experiences involved being a member of the Un’Plugd planning team, along side an enthusiastic team of educators focussed on planning “off-the-grid”events which bring together educators from across the globe to collaborate, share stories & co-author What Matters Most in Education.

-I also serve my community as a member of Corpus Christi Parish Council in Windsor, Ontario.
+I have also served my community as a member of Corpus Christi Parish Council in Windsor, Ontario.
+I am a reader as well as a pianist in the folk choir at 12:00 mass.

 Contact me via: